JakubSchwenkbeck/Behavior-Classification-For-AV/README.md

 ## About Me

 I am Jakub, currently enrolled as computer science student pursuing a bachelors degree.
 Since I am working with Matlab for some time now, I was more than excited to have the oppertunity to partake in the Matlab/Simulink Challenge.
-Studying for the Bachelors degree means, that this Project (classified for Masters/Doctors) was a big challenge and I therefore altered some goals and expectations to fit my personal skills.
+Studying for the Bachelors degree means, that this project (classified for Masters/Doctors) was a big challenge and I therefore altered some goals and expectations to fit my personal skills.

 ## Workflow